dan-t/vim-hsimport/README.md

 By using `hdevtools` in conjunction with a `cabal sandabox`, dynamically only the modules of packages are considered, which your project depends on.

+`vim-hsimport` does also consider the modules of your current project.

 If the symbol/identifier is contained in multiple modules, then a selection dialog is shown.